Implementation

 • MeaPushProvisioning.canAddSecureElementPass(withPrimaryAccountIdentifier:) (iOS 13.4+)

-Return value indicates whether the app can add a card to Apple Pay for the provided primary account identifier.
-This function does not provide specific information about Apple Wallet on iPhone or Apple Watch.
+The return value indicates whether your app can add a card to Apple Pay for the given primary account identifier.
+This doesn't provide device-specific information about Apple Wallet on iPhone or Apple Watch.

 Caching PrimaryAccountIdentifier

-App should cache primaryAccountIdentifier value for the specific card to avoid unnecessary MeaPushProvisioning.initializeOemTokenization calls every time when Add to Apple Wallet button should be shown or hidden.
-The value can be cached permanently.
+Cache the primaryAccountIdentifier value for each card to avoid unnecessary MeaPushProvisioning.initializeOemTokenization calls when showing or hiding the Add to Apple Wallet button.
+You can cache this value permanently.

 mpp-ios-apple-pai-usage